jt

 The execution

-Narrator: You can imagine nothing happened.
+Narrator: nothing happened.

-The website got some views and Algolia stats were very talkative about the need of a product like this.
-I was finally very excited to work on something useful and already bringing value, or at least interest.
-But after the initial launch, I got little to no any idea about how to keep getting traffic.
-As we say, "you can't forecast stats based on the initial launch week".
+I was pretty new to LinkedIn copywriting (and it was way before the bullshit storm we live through now), but the stats and reach of the post were encouraging.
+The website got some views, and Algolia stats were very talkative about the need of a product like this.
+I was finally excited to work on something useful and already bringing value, or at least interest.
+But after the initial launch, I had little to no idea about how to keep getting traffic.
+As we say: “you can’t forecast stats based on the initial launch week”.

 Stay motivated